top of page

 • Monthly for larger archives or less frequently used files

-Bonus tip: Run backups during off-hours to avoid slowing down day-to-day operations.
-Tools like Veeam, Windows Backup, or Acronis make automation easy and efficient.
+Schedule backups during off-hours to avoid disrupting daily operations.
+Tools such as Veeam, Windows Backup, and Acronis support efficient automation.

 Don’t Just Back Up—Test Your Recovery

-A backup is only useful if it works when you need it.
-Many businesses don’t find out their recovery process is broken until it’s too late.
+A backup is only valuable if it works when needed.
+Many businesses discover issues with their recovery process only when it is too late.

 Schedule quarterly recovery drills to: